dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 those products dramatically readjust in perceived value.

 This is a bubble in renewables, albeit not in the traditional sense.
-These dynamics drive investment bubbles and the dissonance between real/actual value is retained insofar as certain apprehensions are maintained by international policy.
+These dynamics drive a dissonance between real/actual value for markets connected to climate change.
+This dissonance is retained insofar as certain apprehensions are maintained by international policy.
 These suppositions of how policy should be implemented originate with the best intentions, but are sometimes misguided and can't be known to be permanent, looking forward.
 These policies contribute greatly to economic opportunity -- they are beneficial in many ways -- but entreprenuers should approach them under the assumption that their value may be erratically dependent on some arbitrary mechanism of international law.
-Therefore, an entrepreneur should be wary, as their their business entity, city or nation state have little control over these dynamics depending on international policy whims.
+Therefore, any entrepreneur should be wary, as their their business entity, city or nation state have little control over these dynamics depending on international policy whims.
 Since there is undeniable momentum towards renewables and green practices across the world, this will inevitably happen, but its handling by policy-makers dramatically affects the order and quality of trends that emerge.

-With few options for risk-mitigation available to entrepreneurs, international globalist cabals can use green policy to influence dynamics of the global economy towards the application of some large-scale strategy.
+With few options for efficient risk assessment and effective risk mitigation available to entrepreneurs, international globalist cabals can use green policy to influence dynamics of the global economy towards the application of some large-scale strategy.
 That is: there is money and lots of it to be had if some group can steer global climate policy.
+However, the main driving forces behind climate change are not financial, but global industry leaders need to be roped into conversations on climate change policy because without them, nothing will realistically improve and there is significantly greater risk of detrimental economic effects.

 <a name="smart-grid-analytics-to-power-global-business-intelligence" />

 ### [Smart Grid Analytics to Power Global Business Intelligence](#smart-grid-analytics-to-power-global-business-intelligence)

-Analytics on human behavior such as quantifiable behaviors, quantified clusterings of behavior types, and automated psychosocial analyses behind those behavior types will become not just possible, but norms.
+Resource consumption analytics powered by the smart grid empower insights including quantified sociocultural behaviors, quantified clusterings of behavior types, and automated psychosocial analyses behind those behavior types.
+These data-powered insights will become not just possible, but norms.
 This degree of quantifiable behavior and its level of pervasion throughout life creates a paradigm shift that is like a nightmare scenario for the SEC.
 We might actually be able to "wrap-around" from automated signals on human behavior all the way to finanacial indicators to reach a point where no stock price is unpredictable beyond a tiny threshold of uncertainty.
+These financial indicaters include such as stock price or anticipated trade volume.
+Data empowered by smart grid analytics will offer insight into financial trends unparalleled by social media signals.

 <a name="on-tax-funded-pollution-cleanup" />